TomasMikula/libretto/README.md

 ### Are Libretto programs any more amenable to inspection than `IO` monad programs?

-`IO` monad programs are hidden inside an impenetrable Scala function after the first `flatMap`.
+`IO` monad programs are hidden inside an impenetrable Scala function after the first `flatMap`, and thus not accessible to any kind of inspection.
-However, Libretto allows to incorporate Scala functions into the program as well.
+Libretto, too, allows to incorporate Scala functions into the program.
 One might therefore ask whether Libretto programs are any more amenable to inspection than `IO` monad programs.

 The answer is _yes._